Are You Confused About What Wooden Household Item You Can Take With You to Australia?

 As far as quarantine restrictions go for shipping items, it doesn't matter where in Australia you are moving to because the quarantine restrictions are the same for the whole country.

-Laura has searched all over about shipping her wicker and wood furniture to Australia but wasn’t able to get a definite yes/no answer.
-She is also taking her Golden Retriever with her to Australia and was getting confused with all the different points of view online for taking pets into the country.
+Laura has searched all over about shipping her wicker and wood furniture to Australia but wasn't able to get a definite yes or no answer.

-I did my best to point her in the right direction of answers to her questions.
+I did my best in my reply to her to point her in the right direction for where she can find answers to her questions.

 We are in the process of moving to Brisbane, Australia.
 I have been doing research and found tons of info, but not clear, more contradictory at times.

 I am getting confused as to what to bring as most of our household items were purchased overseas during our years abroad as expats. ie: wickers, carved furniture, masks, etc.

 Will there be a surprise upon claiming our belonging once in Australia?

 Where to find answers when it comes to Australian Quarantine restrictions.